Targeting the right audience is key to your success in running Facebook ads.

 You can target Demographics, Interest, and Behaviors.
 Demographics are thing like education level, income level, their jobs, if they’re parents, , etc. Please note that choosing a demographic will narrow it down to people that it knows have these demographics.
 For example, if you choose married, you’re ad will only be shown to people who have listed that they are married (which will be a smaller number than the total number of married people).

-Ask the question, are people with these demographics or interest significantly more likely to engage with it or click your link?
+You need to ask yourself if people with these demographics or interests are significantly more likely to engage with your ad or click on your link?

-Interests are described as “Reach specific audiences by looking at their interests, activities, the Pages they have liked and closely related topics.”
-So, if someone likes pages like Tony Robbins and Eckhart Tolle they’ll likely show up under people who are interested in self help.
+Interest targetting is described as “Reach specific audiences by looking at their interests, activities, the pages they have liked, and closely related topics.”
+So, if someone likes pages like Tony Robbins and Eckhart Tolle they’ll likely show up under people who are interested in self-help.